kuzzleio/sdk-javascript/README.md

 ```

 ## Protocols used
-Actually, the SDK support 3 protocols: `http`, `websocket` et `socketio`.
+Actually, the SDK support 3 protocols: `Http`, `Websocket` and `SocketIO`.

-Websocket and Socket.IO protocols implement the whole Kuzzle API, while HTTP protocol does not implement realtime features (rooms and subscriptions).
+Websocket and Socket.IO protocols implement the whole Kuzzle API, while **HTTP protocol does not implement realtime features** (rooms and subscriptions).
 While Socket.IO offers better compatibility with older web browsers, our raw WebSocket implementation is about 20% faster.

 #### NodeJS